 ), your query may match more results than can be returned.
 When this happens, try updating the regex so it matches a smaller range of values.

 Also note that if the query is saved as a Stream, as new values that match the regex become available, the cardinality may become too high for the Stream to record and save the data.
-For example, if a query filters byhosts=.*
+For example, if a query filters by hosts=.*

 and a huge number of hosts are added, the Stream may stop saving the data.
-The UI shows a warning when this type of “cardinality explosion” happens. -
+The UI shows a warning when this type of “cardinality explosion” happens.

 Add an optional filter.

-Multiple filters use
+Multiple filters use AND

-to join filters. -
+to join filters.

-Choose an SLI for the chart (latency percentiles, error rate, operation rate, or count of spans)
+In the Aggregate field, choose an SLI for the chart (latency percentiles, error rate, operation rate, or count of spans)

 Alerts require a specific input window to determine how far back to look for alert violations.

-Whenever you make a query, Lightstep determines the number of output points to display that will make the chart detailed without making it feel crowded or hard to read.
+Whenever you make a query, Cloud Observability determines the number of output points to display that will make the chart detailed without making it feel crowded or hard to read.
 This optimal distance between points is called the output period.
-Lightstep adjusts the output period depending on the the amount of time being displayed on the chart.
+Cloud Observability adjusts the output period depending on the the amount of time being displayed on the chart.
 If you set the time picker to one week, the output period is 2 hours (meaning that the query produces a series of points which are all two hours apart).
 If you change the time picker to one hour, the output period is 30 seconds.

 The rolling input window is the duration of time that the data is pulled from.
 By default, the input window is the same as the output period.
 That is, if the output period is 30 seconds, the data is aggregated over the last 30 seconds to produce the data point.